brodjustice/semi_static/README.rdoc

 The initial admin sign in email and password can by found in db/seeds.rb.
 Use this to sign in and start adding your content.

-= Webserver and page cacheing
+= Production environment webserver, assets and page cacheing

 Semi-static saves cached versions of your sites pages in the public directory, but inside directories according to the locale of the content.
 Exactly which locales match which domains is set in 'config/initializers/semi-static.rb'.
 So for example your